divinepatrick/Web3-Course/Final_Project/send-eth-dapp/README.md

 ## Overview

-This project is a simple decentralized application (DApp) built with React and Vite that allows users to connect their MetaMask wallet, view their ETH balance, and send ETH to other Ethereum addresses.
-It leverages the `ethers` library to interact with the Ethereum blockchain.
+This project is a simple decentralized application (DApp) built with Ethersjs, React and Vite that allows users to connect their MetaMask wallet, view their ETH balance, and send ETH to other Ethereum addresses.
+It uses the `ethers` library to interact with the Ethereum blockchain.

 ## Features

--   **Connect Wallet:** Connect to the DApp using MetaMask.
+-   **Connect Wallet:** You can Connect to the DApp using MetaMask.
--   **View Balance:** Display the connected wallet's ETH balance.
+-   **View Balance:** It will Display the connected wallet's ETH balance.
--   **Send ETH:** Send ETH to other Ethereum addresses.
+-   **Send ETH:** Plus you can Send ETH to other Ethereum addresses.

-## Technologies Used
+## Technologies I Used

 -   **React:** A JavaScript library for building user interfaces.
 -   **Vite:** A build tool that provides a fast and efficient development experience.